blaster151/fp-3/DAY_CHU_IMPLEMENTATION_PLAN.md

 8. Implement structural operations (stretching, Day tensor, composition) and tests.
    - ✅ Pass 8 added `stretchMonadComonadInteractionLaw`, `tensorMonadComonadInteractionLaws`, and `composeMonadComonadInteractionLaws`, reusing the functor-level stretch/product helpers to build new packaged laws, logging provenance-aware diagnostics, updating `LAWS.md`, and extending the regression suite with identity/tensor/composite coverage on the two-object kernel.
 9. Build runner translators (θ, costate, coalgebra) and align them with stored δ tables.
+   - ✅ Pass 10 added `summarizeRunnerOracles` to aggregate runner diagnostics, threaded the summary through the λ₍coop₎ alignment reports, and extended the Example 6 regression to assert the aggregated totals so the translator pipeline now exports consolidated oracle telemetry alongside the raw results.
 10. Implement λ_{coop} AST/typing infrastructure with provenance-aware diagnostics.
    - ✅ Pass 9 introduced `lambda-coop.ts`, defining the λ_{coop} value/user/kernel syntactic categories, resource annotations, and summary helpers.
 The pass also added `test/lambda-coop.spec.ts` to exercise the resource collectors on a supervised file-runner scenario and exported the module via `allTS.ts`.
 11. Encode the λ_{coop} rewrite system and resource-tracking interpreters.